 Evidence of Joseph Rainbow

 First witness was Joesph Rainbow, father of the deceased.
 He told the court that his son was 35 year-old and had been strange over the last week or two, but he did not take much notice about it.
 Deceased did not seem to trouble about anything or how things went.
 Sometimes he would work and others times he wouldn’t.
 Infact, he would seem quite reckless at times.
-On Wednesday he drove to Rugby, put up the trap there and went on the train to attend Newmarket races.
+On Wednesday he drove to Rugby, put up the trap there, and went on the train to attend Newmarket races.
 He returned late in the evening and got into the house by means of a latch-key.

 Deceased returned home at about 9 o’clock and came into the sitting room and removed his boots.
 Then, without saying a word he went upstairs to his bedroom as if he intended to retire for the night.
 Soon after, a farm worker came to the door and said that the pony and trap was missing.
 Mrs Rainbow went to the foot of the stairs and called to deceased but suddenly a gunshot was heard, followed by a fall.
 They rushed upstairs and found the bedroom door locked.
 They burst it open and discovered deceased lying on the floor bleeding from the head.
 He moved twice, then died.
-The coronor asked witness, if he knew of any reason why he should have said he would ‘do for’Brewer?, witness replied, no I dont.
-But Brewer had put a bit of scandal about disrespecting him but I do not know of anything else.
+The coronor asked witness if he knew of any reason why he should have said he would ‘do for’ Brewer? witness replied, no I do not.
+But Brewer had put a bit of scandal about disrespecting him, but I do not know of anything else.
 In reply to the jurors, he said that his son was always reserved but he hadn’t noticed anything strange about him until the last few days.

 Evidence of William Rainbow